-Protoco I - What you must do Guidance LINKS IS AN OUTCOME-BASED SERVICE are effe eral government has identified seven outcomes that they will monitor to assure that Chafee-funded independent living services ctive.
-Our goal in North Carolina is for every youth and young adult who lives or has lived in foster care as a teenager to achieve owing outcomes by age 21.
-LINKS p ogram staff should be constantly alert to ways in which they can promote accomplishment of these outcomes.
+FIOLO col - What you must do Guidance • Creatively advocate for teens in foster care and for young adults who have aged out of foster care; encourage youth to be self- advocates and leaders; • Prepare an annual plan for the county LINKS program; • Respond to requests for data from the state coordinator; • Participate in LINKS training offered through the Staff Development Section (LINKS 101, 201 and Groups Course, as appropriate); • Participate in Regional training and meetings with state LINKS coordinator when schedule allows; • Participate in monthly conference calls with county liaisons and state coordinator when schedule allows; • Assure transportation for county youth to attend regional events such as SaySo conferences, Real World, and LINK-UP conferences and participate actively with youth and other adults in attendance; • • Meet with liaisons from other counties to consolidate or coordinate services as appropriate. .INKS IS AN OUTCOME-BASED SERVICE he Fe deral government has identified seven outcomes that they will monitor to assure that Chafee-funded independent living services ective.
+Our goal in North Carolina is for every youth and young adult who lives or has lived in foster care as a teenager to achieve llowing outcomes by age 21.
+INKS program staff should be constantly alert to ways in which they can promote accomplishment of these outcomes.
 1. All youth leaving the foster care system shall have sufficient economic resources to meet their daily needs.
 2. All youth leaving the foster care system shall have a safe and stable place to live.
 3. All youth leaving the foster care system shall attain academic or vocational/educational goals that are in keeping with the youth's abilities and interests.
 4. All youth leaving the foster care system shall have a sense of connectedness to persons and community.
 This means that every youth, upon exiting foster care, should have a personal support network of at least 5 responsible adults who will remain supportive of the young adult over time.
-5. All youth leaving the foster care system shall avoid illegal/high risk behaviors.
-6. All youth leaving the foster care system shall postpone parenthood until financially established and emotionally mature.
-7. All youth leaving the foster care system shall have access to physical and mental health services, as well as a means to pay for those services. sisons are encouraged to track and review progress toward these outcomes to provide guidance for all program activities. es that are not effective should be revised.
-Outcom e #1: Youth has Sufficient Economic Resources to Meet Daily Living Needs 1.
-If youth is a dependent child, the family provides sufficient resources for basic daily living needs.
-2. Job stability for youth or young adults, as indicated by at least six months in the same job during the previous year.
-3. The youth or young adult pays own portion of daily living expenses or contributes to an agreed-upon amount.
+All youth leaving the foster care system shall avoid illegal/high risk behaviors.
+All youth leaving the foster care system shall postpone parenthood until financially established and emotionally mature.
+All youth leaving the foster care system shall have access to physical and mental health services, as well as a means to pay for